 You've signed a contract with Oceanview Publishing.
 Care to comment on that?

 Yes.
 It didn't take the folks at Oceanview long to recognize the potential of my novel, GUMSHOE.
 It was published in November of 2015.
 Gumshoe is a "Mort Angel" mystery.
 It's "humor with a bite."
 Mort is funny, self-deprecating, serious, complex---a former IRS-agent turned "gumshoe," and, as he says (thinking Mike Hammer), "Girls are going to flock to me like pigeons to a statue."
 He has no idea what he's doing, but he's learning, doing the best he can.
 Along the way, girls do flock to him, much to his surprise, and he finds himself involved in some very nasty cases.
 GUMSHOE was nominated for a Shamus Award for Best Private Eye Novel (in 2015) by the Private Eye Writers of America, and it made the USA Today bestseller list.
 My thanks to Pat and Bob Gussin and the rest of the team at Oceanview for seeing what others could not.
 The second novel in the series is GUMSHOE FOR TWO, published on April 5, 2017 and a finalist in the 2017 "Best Book Awards" in the "Mystery/Suspense" category.
 The third novel in the series is GUMSHOE ON THE LOOSE, and the fourth novel is GUMSHOE ROCK, a finalist for the 2019 Foreword Book of the Year Award in the Mystery category.
-I'm currently working on the fifth novel in the series, GUMSHOE IN THE DARK, was published June 1, 2021.
+The fifth novel in the series, GUMSHOE IN THE DARK, was published June 1, 2021.
 At that point I decided to leave Oceanview Publishing and self-publish any remaining Gumshoe novels.
 GUMSHOE GONE was self-published August 1, 2021.
 Oh, and I make a little less than $3 per hour writing, so reviews on Amazon are very welcome.
 If I wanted to make more money, I could return shopping carts to Walmart and make $12 or $15 per hour.

 I have to ask about your novel January Cold Kill.
 Are you really Gabrielle Johns?